-- 12.1 Workweek.
+12.1 Workweek.
 The normal workweek shall consist of seven consecutive days: the first five days being workdays, the sixth and seventh days being days off.
-Sixth and seventh days are determined by the calendar and not by the number of days worked within that week by an individual Employee - 12.2 Work Day.
+Sixth and seventh days are determined by the calendar and not by the number of days worked within that week by an individual Employee

+12.2 Work Day.
 The regular work day for all departments, with the exception of the Set Construction Department and the Scenic Paint Department, is eight hours of work plus one hour unpaid meal break.
 The normal working day for the Set Construction Department and the Scenic Paint Department is ten hours work, plus one hour unpaid meal break.
-On-set Carpenters and On-set Scenic Painters will work the same schedule as the on-set shooting crew, i.e. an eight hour work day. - 12.3 Minimum Call.
+On-set Carpenters and On-set Scenic Painters will work the same schedule as the on-set shooting crew, i.e. an eight hour work day.

+12.3 Minimum Call.
 The minimum call for a regular workday for all Employees is eight working hours with the exception of the Set Construction Department and the Scenic Paint Department.
-The minimum call for a regular work day for the Set Construction Department and the Scenic Paint Department will be ten working hours, including those persons brought in for daily calls. - 12.4 Sixth & Seventh Worked Day.
-The hourly rate of pay for the normal working day on the sixth and the seventh days of the week when worked shall be two times the basic hourly rate as prescribed in Schedule "A". - 12.5 When the Company is able to provide the Employees and the Union with 24 hours' notice of their intention of working on a sixth day of the work week, the hourly rate of pay for the normal working day shall be one and one-half (1 1⁄2) times the basic hourly rate as prescribed in Schedule "A". - 12.6 Shift of Workweek.
-One time during production, the Company may shift the workweek without incurring extra costs, by doing either of the following: - (1) Shift the workweek forward by one or two days by adding one or two days off, consecutive with the seventh day of the regular workweek, provided that each additional day off shall be at least twenty-four hours in duration.
+The minimum call for a regular work day for the Set Construction Department and the Scenic Paint Department will be ten working hours, including those persons brought in for daily calls.

+12.4 Sixth & Seventh Worked Day.
+The hourly rate of pay for the normal working day on the sixth and the seventh days of the week when worked shall be two times the basic hourly rate as prescribed in Schedule "A".

+12.5 When the Company is able to provide the Employees and the Union with 24 hours' notice of their intention of working on a sixth day of the work week, the hourly rate of pay for the normal working day shall be one and one-half (1 1⁄2) times the basic hourly rate as prescribed in Schedule "A".

+12.6 Shift of Workweek.
+Twice during production, the Company may shift the workweek without incurring extra costs, by doing either of the following:

+(1) Shift the workweek forward by one or two days by adding one or two days off, consecutive with the seventh day of the regular workweek, provided that each additional day off shall be at least twenty-four hours in duration.
 If work is performed on any of the additional days off, the rate of pay shall be that of a seventh day of work.

-Or

-- (2) Shift the workweek back by one day by changing the seventh day of the regular workweek to the first day of the shifted workweek, provided that the sixth day of the regular workweek is a day off consisting of a 34-hour rest period.
-If work is performed on the day off, the rate of pay shall be that of a seventh day of work. - 12.7 Notice of Shift of Workweek.
-Employees and the Union shall be given seven calendar days' notice of the shift. - 12.8 The Company shall not shift the workweek to avoid paying for a non-worked holiday. - 12.9 Shifts starting on the sixth day, seventh day and/or Statutory or Proclaimed Holidays will not be considered regular shifts.
+(2) Shift the workweek back by one day by changing the seventh day of the regular workweek to the first day of the shifted workweek, provided that the sixth day of the regular workweek is a day off consisting of a 34-hour rest period.
+If work is performed on the day off, the rate of pay shall be that of a seventh day of work.